ArtifactDB/artifactdb-cli/books/adbcli/tutorial/context.md

 ...
 ```

-Note: You may find that questions are asked one after the one without returning to the beginning of the line.
-It happens
+Note: You may find that questions are asked one after the other without returning to the beginning of the line.
+It
-on some systems, depending on the terminal configuration.
-It's not elegant, but still works... (yes, this can be seen as
+happens on some systems, depending on the terminal configuration.
+It's not elegant, but still works... (yes, this can be
-a bug)
+seen as a bug)

 Once the context is created, we can use it:
 ```